dancpluz/zap-api/CONTRIBUTING.md

 If you have any questions or need further assistance, feel free to contact us by opening an issue or reaching out to us through email or chat.

-Thank you for your contribution to WhatsApp Web.js REST API Wrapper!
+Thank you for your contribution!